acpc-system/pc2-ha/README.md

-# Active/Passive cluster for PC2 server ansibple playbook
+# Active/Passive cluster for PC2 server ansible playbook
 An ansible playbook to setup a full Active/Passive cluster with pacemaker and DRBD without any perior knowledge.

 # Requirements: